BetterThanTomorrow/calva/docs/readthedocs/source/luminus.md

 > Note: Currently Calva has troubles following the app-start with shadow-cljs, so Calva will report `Jack-in done.` in the `Calva says` output before shadow-cljs is actually done building the app.
 If you open the app page at that stage, you will see a message to ” Please run `lein shadow watch app`”.
 Rest assured that _this is already underway._ Follow the Jack-in process in the _Terminal_ tab in VS Code for the message that the app is built, _then_ reload the app page in the web browser.

+## Server Only

+The workflow here is really just: Jack-in and start hacking.
+The first time it involves these steps, however:

+0. If you haven't created the project yet, create a new server only Luminus project.
+For a all-defaults setup it is like so:
+    ```sh
+    $ lein new luminus my-luminus-server
+    ```
+0. This creates the folder `my-luminus-server`.
+Open it in VS Code:
+    ```sh
+    $ code my-luminus-server
+    ```
+0. Use the Calva command **Start a Project REPL and Connect (aka Jack-in)**: `ctrl+alt+c ctrl+alt+j` and wait for the **Calva says** output to say `Jack-in done.`
+0. Open [http://0.0.0.0:3000](http://0.0.0.0:3000) in your web browser and start hacking.

 ## Server + Figwheel

-As with the server only, the workflow here is really just: Jack-in and start hacking.
+_This is Legacy Fighwheel (lein-figwheel), so the recommendation is to use the shadow-cljs setup instead._ As with the server only, the workflow here is really just: Jack-in and start hacking.
 The first time it involves these steps:

 0. If you haven't created the project yet, create a new server only Luminus project.
 E.g.:
     ```sh